-19 OR MORE ABSENCES: (37 for a two-semester class) will result in loss of course credit.
+14 OR MORE ABSENCES: (7 for a 1/2 credit class; 28 for a two-semester class) will result in loss of course credit.
 You will remain in the course and will not be dropped.
 A Superintendent's Hearing may also be held for the purpose of determining your educational future at Horseheads High School.